Skip to main content

 Footnotes

-Registered nurses and registered psychiatric nurses with certified practice may also make a diagnosis of a disease, disorder or condition that is within the authorized autonomous scope of the nurse's certified practice designation and the nurse's individual competence
+[1] Registered nurses and registered psychiatric nurses certified in a BCCNM certification program may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the nurse's BCCNM certification program and the nurse's individual competence.

 Need help or support?